-Poehler is perhaps best known for her starring role on the Emmy-nominated comedy series “Parks and Recreation,” which completed its seventh and final season in February 2015.
-Her portrayal of “Leslie Knope” earned her a 2014 Golden Globe for Best Actress in a TV Series, Musical, or Comedy; the 2014 American Comedy Award for Best Actress in a TV Comedy; and a 2013 Gracie Award.
-For her work on the show, Poehler received six consecutive Emmy nominations, two additional Golden Globe nominations and three Screen Actors Guild Awards nominations.
+Poehler is perhaps best known for her starring role on the Emmy Award-nominated comedy series “Parks and Recreation,” which completed its seventh and final season in February of 2015.
+Her portrayal of “Leslie Knope” earned her a 2014 Golden Globe Award for Best Actress in a TV Series, Musical, or Comedy; the award for Best Actress in a TV Comedy at the 2014 American Comedy Awards; and a 2013 Gracie Award.
+For her work on the show, Poehler also received six consecutive Emmy nominations, two additional Golden Globe nominations and three Screen Actors Guild Awards nominations.

-Poehler’s first book, “Yes Please,” was released in October 2014 and debuted at #1 on The New York Times Best Seller list.
-The book spent more than 23 weeks on the list.
+Poehler’s first book, “Yes Please,” was released in October 2014 and debuted at #1 on the New York Times Bestseller list.
+The book went on to spend more than 23 weeks on the list.

-After her much-buzzed-about portrayal of Senator Hillary Clinton during the 2008 Presidential election, Poehler completed her eighth and final season of “Saturday Night Live.”
-She received an Emmy Award nomination for Outstanding Supporting Actress in a Comedy Series for her work on each of the final two seasons, becoming the first performer in “SNL” history to land a spot in this category.
-In December 2015, Poehler returned to the “SNL” stage to co-host the show, alongside Tina Fey.
+After her much-buzzed-about portrayal of Senator Hillary Clinton during the 2008 Presidential Election, Poehler completed her eighth and final season of “Saturday Night Live” (and her fifth as the co-anchor of “Weekend Update”).
+That year, she received her first Emmy nomination for Outstanding Supporting Actress in a Comedy Series for her work on the show.
+This was an unprecedented nomination, making her the first performer in “SNL” history to land a spot in this category.
+She went on to receive a second nomination for her work on her final season the following year.
+In December 2015, Poehler returned to the “SNL” stage to co-host the show alongside Tina Fey.
 The duo’s performance led them to win the 2016 Emmy Award for Outstanding Guest Actress in a Comedy Series.

-Poehler joined the “SNL” cast from the Upright Citizens Brigade, a sketch/improv troupe that she co-founded and in which she continues to be heavily involved.
-The group has opened theaters, regarded as the premiere sketch/improv comedy venues, in New York City and Los Angeles.
+Poehler joined the “SNL” cast from the Upright Citizens Brigade, a sketch/improv troupe that she co-founded and in which she continues to be significantly involved.

-Poehler co-hosted the Golden Globe Awards, alongside Tina Fey, for three consecutive years, from 2013-2015, a role that was consistently met with much critical acclaim.
-She has made memorable appearances on television, ranging from “Arrested Development” to “Wonder Showzen.”
-She also was a guest voice on THE SIMPSONS.
+Poehler co-hosted the Golden Globe Awards alongside Tina Fey for three consecutive years, from 2013-2015, a role that was consistently met with critical acclaim.
+She returned as host with Fey for the telecast in February 2021.